libAtoms/extxyz/README.md

 #### **FRAME**

-*   Line 1: a single integer &lt;N&> preceded and followed by optional whitespace
+*   Line 1: a single integer &lt;N> preceded and followed by optional whitespace
 *   Line 2: zero or more per-config key=value pairs (see key-value pairs below)
 *   Lines 3..N+2: per-atom data lines with M columns each (see Properties and Per-Atom Data below)